Jacob Barker

 Jacob Barker (December 17, 1779 – December 26, 1871) was an American financier and lawyer.

 Early life

-He was born on December 17, 1779, in Swan Island, Maine, of Quaker parentage.
-He was the son of Robert Barker (1723–1780) and Sarah (née Folger) Gardner (1739–1833), who was born on Nantucket.
-His mother was a widow of Hezekiah Gardner, with whom she had a son, Gideon Gardner (1759–1832), who served as a U.S. Representative from Massachusetts.
+He was born on December 17, 1779, in Swan's Island, Maine, of Quaker parentage.
+He was the son of Robert Barker and Sarah (née Folger) Gardner, who was born on Nantucket.
+His mother was a widow of Hezekiah Gardner, with whom she had a son, Gideon Gardner, who served as a U.S. Representative from Massachusetts.
 His parents married in April 1763.